 After Christmas and New Year, many people think about breaking up with their partner.
-Holidays are in some ways unnatural, because we are spending lots more time together than usual.
+Holidays are in some ways unnatural, because we are spending lots more time together than usual – even more than in previous lockdowns.
 It’s often in a confined space with the heating on too high.
 We can have unrealistic expectations about wanting the perfect Christmas which are inevitably dashed.
-We don’t have any goals except relaxing, eating and drinking, or trying to tolerate family members, which can feel a bit meaningless.
+We don’t have any goals except relaxing, eating and drinking, or trying to tolerate family Zooms, which can feel a bit meaningless.

 It’s important, therefore, to recognise that your perception of your relationship has been distorted.
 There hasn’t been a balance of the good and the bad, and you may not be thinking objectively.
 So how can you assess the situation clearly, to avoid making a big mistake?
 One way is to plan to keep records over the next couple of months, of the following:

 - Your emotions towards your partner each day.
 What do you feel – respect, gratitude, fondness, love, disgust, scorn, anger, frustration, irritability, repulsion, fear?
 Or are you completely numb?
 What about more general emotions – contentment, excitement, depression, sadness, loneliness, tearfulness, anti-sociableness, fear about the future?
 Are there contributing factors such as work, your living environment, or caring responsibilities that are responsible for these?